 Even with the free availability running out, IPv4 is still the most used Internet Protocol used to connect devices with a 32-bit address.
 The rollout of IPv6 while almost a limitless supply of addresses is a slow-moving process because it is not entirely compatible with all things IPv4.
 Migration and upgrades can be costly for many organizations.
 Significant upgrades to infrastructure, routers, switches, firewalls, or trying to run IPv4 and IPv6 concurrently, can be expensive, and many have chosen to make the upgrade over time as a long-term project instead of making the leap all at once.

 Many institutions or companies have sat on large quantities of IPv4 addresses.
 Millions of these addresses have and will never be used, which creates a great secondary market for interested parties.
-The selling of IPv4 addresses while currently in abundance, will become more scarce over the foreseable future.
+The ability to sell IPv4 addresses will become more scarce over the foreseable future.

 How to buy an IPv4 address?